 Central Bankers Hint at Easing

 Federal Reserve members, Mary Daly and Austan Goolsbee, have recently hinted at the possibility of easing in September.
 The minutes of the last policy meeting, set to be released this week, are expected to reinforce the dovish outlook.
-Fed Chair, Jerome Powell, is scheduled to speak in Jackson Hole on Friday, with investors eagerly waiting for any indications or acknowledgment of a rate cut.
+Fed Chair, Jerome Powell, is scheduled to speak in Jackson Hole on Friday, with investors eagerly waiting for any indications or acknowledgment of a potential rate cut.

 The market is fully pricing in a quarter-point rate cut, with a 25% chance of a larger 50 basis points cut.
 Much of this decision will depend on the upcoming payrolls report.
 Despite caution from analysts at Goldman Sachs regarding potential downward revisions to the jobs series, the mood remains optimistic.
 S&P 500 futures are up by 0.2% and Nasdaq futures are ahead by 0.3%, building upon last week’s gains.